 The Prophet salallahu ‘alayhi wa sallam said, Give gifts, for this will increase your mutual love [Muslim].
 No human being gives anything for nothing, even if it’s that we give to gain the reward of Allah ‘azza wa jall by it.
 The only One Who gives asking for nothing in return is Al-Wahhaab.
-If a human being gives you a gift, who is the real donor?
-It is Al-Wahhaab who inspired him to give you what he has given you!
+If a human being gives you a gift, It is Al-Wahhaab who inspired him to give you what he has given you!
 So first thank Allah ‘azza wa jall for inspiring people to help you, and then be grateful to the people by doing a favor for them, or, if you can’t, by saying jazakAllahu khayran or barakAllahu feek(i).

 O Allah, Al-Wahhaab, we know You are the Giver of all gifts.
 Make us of those who are grateful for Your gifts and use them to please You, and adorn us with love for You.
 Make us ponder Your gifts, inspire us to give gifts to others, and give us from Your mercy that overwhelms us in this present world and the world to come.
 Verily, You are the best giver of gifts, ameen!

 And Allah knows best.